Things to do in Leticia Amazon Colombia

 Practical Tips For Visiting The Amazon Region in Colombia

-Here are our recommendations:
+Here are my recommendations:

 • Rain boots are usually provided by tour operators.

 • Get information about recommended vaccinations from a doctor of tropical medicine before your trip.
 A yellow fever vaccine certificate may be required by other countries, if you come from Colombia.
+Since 2025, the yellow fever vaccination has been mandatory in Colombia due to an increase in infections.

 Where To Go Next From Leticia